debops/debops/docs/defaults-detailed.rst

   dictionary value is the variable value.

 ``php_flags``
   Optional.
-A YAML dictionary with custom ``php.ini`` flags that should be defined in the PHP-FPM pool.
+A YAML dictionary with custom :file:`php.ini` flags that should be defined in the PHP-FPM pool.
 Each dictionary key is the flag name, and each dictionary value is the flag value.

 ``php_values``
   Optional.
-A YAML dictionary with custom ``php.ini`` values that should be defined in the PHP-FPM pool.
+A YAML dictionary with custom :file:`php.ini` values that should be defined in the PHP-FPM pool.
 Each dictionary key is the value name, and each dictionary value is the value contents.

 ``php_admin_flags``
   Optional.
-A YAML dictionary with custom ``php.ini`` admin flags that should be defined in the PHP-FPM pool.
+A YAML dictionary with custom :file:`php.ini` admin flags that should be defined in the PHP-FPM pool.
 Each dictionary key is the admin flag name, and each dictionary value is the admin flag value.

 ``php_admin_values``
   Optional.
-A YAML dictionary with custom ``php.ini`` admin values that should be defined in the PHP-FPM pool.
+A YAML dictionary with custom :file:`php.ini` admin values that should be defined in the PHP-FPM pool.
 Each dictionary key is the admin value name, and each dictionary value is the admin value contents.